logeshwari2004/Experiment--09-Configuring-UART-in-LPC2148-for-serial-data-transmission-/README.md

 ![output](ss2.png)

 ## Result :
-UART is programmed for transmitting serial data on virtual terminal
+UART is programmed for transmitting serial data on virtual terminal.